 ‘Tis the season!
-A local shares five must-see themed displays in New York this holiday season.
+A local shares six must-see themed displays in New York this holiday season.

 New York City is amazing all year round, but during the holidays it’s exceptionally magical!
 The city comes alive and, believe it or not, it’s illuminations are even more than normal.
 One of the highlights of the holidays is the elaborate displays curated by some of the world’s most famous department stores and shopping centers.
-One of the best ways to get into the holiday spirit is to bundle up and wander around to admire the impressive spectacles, with or without getting some of those gift purchases out of the way.
-Here are five you absolutely shouldn’t miss.
+Even during the uncertain times that we’re facing this year, one can still find a way to enjoy the holiday spirit.
+They can be enjoyed virtually or by bundling up and wandering around to admire the impressive spectacles, with or without getting some of those gift purchases out of the way.
+Here are six holiday displays you absolutely shouldn’t miss.

 1. Macy’s Herald Square